spotless-developer/japanesekeyboardV1/Readme.md

-This Autohotkey script will convert your numpad into a Japanese mobile-styled (flick input) keyboard.
+This script will convert your numpad into a Japanese mobile-styled (flick input) keyboard.
 The mobile keyboard I've imitated is from my own android phone.

-This script requires AutoHotkey v1.1+.
-Download it from https://www.autohotkey.com/download/ahk-install.exe Autohotkey is sadly only available on Windows.
-In the future I would like to make a version which also works on Linux and Mac.

 This script can write both hiragana and katakana, dakuten and han-dakuten, along with some numbers in kanji.
 However it can't write much other kanji yet.
 If you want to able to write kanji as well, I suggest pairing this script with Google's Japanese Input.
 You can download that from here: https://tools.google.com/dlpage/japaneseinput/eula.html?platform=win

+This script requires AutoHotkey v1.1+.
+Download it from https://www.autohotkey.com/download/ahk-install.exe Autohotkey is sadly only available on Windows.
+In the future I would like to make a version which also works on Linux and Mac.

 Behaviour:
 NumLock and ScrollLock are toggle buttons.
 When NumLock is off the japanese keyboard is activated.